Updated: May 20

-It's World Bee Day today and also Mental Health Awareness Week, here in the UK (2020 theme Kindness).
+It's World Bee Day today and was also Mental Health Awareness Week, here in the UK.
 It's been a strange and unsettling time for most of us trying to cope with the new "normal", uncertainty and financial woes.

 I've found keeping busy (gardening, baking, writing, local walks and meditating) as well as staying in the present has helped.
 What have you enjoyed doing during this time?

 "Yesterday's the past, tomorrow's the future, but today is a gift.
-That's why it's called the present" - Bil Keane
+That's why it's called the present" - Bill Keane

 World Bee Day

 World Bee Day is celebrated annually aiming to strengthen measures to protect bees and other pollinators.
 The health of people and the health of the planet are intimately connected.
 Did you know that 78% of native flora and 84% of crops need pollinators?
 Un-Bee-lieveable!

 Have you ever wondered what would happen if bees became extinct?

 .Create your own bee house for the garden.
 Here's an easy how-to make a bee house from Countryfile.

 .Plant nectar-rich flowers that bees love.
 Did you know lavender is the most favoured?
 It's also great for you too, with its stress-reducing aroma, You can dry it and create a flower arrangement or put the flower heads into biscuits, create fragranced gifts or use the oil for a relaxing night's sleep.

 .Buy local honey.
 Not only does it help the local economy but also goes to protecting the bees.
 Read more about The World of Honey here.